 Facebook’s allowing SMBs owners to create a perfect storm of marketing where everything is done more powerfully and in one centralized location.
 Facebook advertising converts exceptionally well because of how targeted and personal the ads can be.
 Taking that power and combining it with increased functionality is a win for everyone.

 If you’re interested in getting more acquainted with Facebook as a marketing channel, I was at SMX West last week and covered a great session about Free Ways To Market On Facebook.
 The speakers presented some pretty great information on how to use Facebook Groups/Fan pages, what makes stories pop in your News Feed and some of the best ways to market on the site.
-It may be worth a read.More in: Facebook
+It may be worth a read.More in: Event Marketing, Facebook